Autushka/conspector-parent/README.md

 - concurrent entity modification locking (prevent data from been overwritten if changed between read/write operation);

-- hibernate envers enables (read more here: http://docs.jboss.org/envers/docs/) - gives possibility to track entity modifications at individual field level (for test purposes activated for userEntity);
+- hibernate envers enabled (read more here: http://docs.jboss.org/envers/docs/) - gives possibility to track entity modifications at individual field level (for test purposes activated for userEntity);

+- multilanguage support(as many languages as needed) for db fields (as example check description field for ProjectEntity);